stavxyz/gitmux/README.md

 When gitmux rebases the source history onto the destination, conflicts can occur if the same lines were changed in both places.
 The `-X` option controls how these conflicts are resolved automatically.

 **Why `theirs` is the default:** When you run gitmux, your intent is to get content from the source.
 If conflicts occur and source changes are dropped (as with `ours`), you might never notice—the PR shows what was added, not what *should have been* added.
 But if destination changes are dropped (as with `theirs`), those deletions appear in the PR diff, giving you a chance to catch them before merging.
+Override with `-X ours` if your destination has changes you want to protect.

 ### Understanding the Strategies